What to Expect During a DOT Physical in Maryland

 Once the history and paper based exam is completed, the next step in a DOT physical is testing your heart function, hearing and vision.

 - In order to qualify for a DOT card, a driver requires a blood pressure reading that is below 140/90.
-The physician will take two readings, to ensure that the reported reading is as accurate as possible.
-At the same time, the physician will assess the pulse to make sure that it is steady and regular.
+The provider will take two readings, to ensure that the reported reading is as accurate as possible.
+At the same time, the provider will assess the pulse to make sure that it is steady and regular.

 - Vision testing for a DOT card includes a regular eye test for which candidates must achieve at least 20/40 in each eye, peripheral vision testing, and testing of the ability to distinguish between traffic signals.
 Results are recorded with or without corrective eyewear, so if a driver routinely wears glasses or contact lenses, they should wear them for the test.